sleexyz/typesafe-react-redux-example/README.md

 ### StoreDefs

 StoreDefs are units of data that describe:
-1. How state is structured.
+1. How state is structured
+2. How state is initialized
-2. The methods that modify those actions
+3. The methods that modify those actions

 A `Map<String, StoreDef>` can be transformed into a single, auto-namespaced StoreDef.
 (TODO: implement and document)